DataDog/hiring-engineers/answers.md

 virtualenv venv
 . venv/bin/activate
 ```
-You should see a _(venv)_ preceding the command line interface in the VM, indicating the activated environment
+You should see a _(venv)_ preceding the command line interface in the VM, indicating the activated environment.
 ```
 cd venv
 pip install flask